jonasbn/til/bash/copy_a_file_to_multiple_directories.md

 # Copy a file to multiple directories

-Nifty little trick when you want to copy a single file to several directories.
+Nifty little trick when you want to copy a single file to multiple directories.

 ```bash
 $ xargs -m 1 cp file <<<"/dir1/ /dir2/"